fletchjp/MERG-Arduino-Software/TestEEPROM/README.md

 There is now a test for that here and some more examples available (not adapted for AT24C256).

+I have now moved here some more examples which I put together as part of the work on external EEPROM for CBUS.

+This includes one for the Raspberry Pi Pico RP2040 where I have found that with Arduino-Pico it is necessary to set the I2C pins.

 ## Test_I2C_EEPROM

 Test program for the AT24C256 I2C EEPROM devices.